WaylonWalker/waylonwalkerv2/src/pages/blog/create-new-kedro-project.md

 short_url: ''

 ---
 This is a quickstart to getting a new [kedro](kedro.readthedocs.io) pipeline up and running.
 After this article you should be able to understand how to get started with [kedro](kedro.readthedocs.io).
+You can learn more about this [Hello World Example](https://kedro.readthedocs.io/en/stable/02_getting_started/04_hello_world.html) in the [docs](https://kedro.readthedocs.io/en/stable/02_getting_started/04_hello_world.html)

 🧹 Install [Kedro](kedro.readthedocs.io)